Shortages in Venezuela: Crime

-Individuals have resorted to violent theft to acquire items that shortages have made difficult to obtain.
-Venezuelan motorcycle organizations have reported that their members have been murdered for their motorcycles due to the shortage of motorcycles and spare parts.
-There have also been reports of Venezuelan authorities being killed for their weapons, and trucks full of goods being attacked to steal desirable merchandise they are carrying.
+Individuals resorted to violent theft to acquire items that shortages made difficult to obtain.
+Venezuelan motorcycle organizations reported that their members were murdered for their motorcycles due to the shortage of motorcycles and spare parts.
+There were also reports of Venezuelan authorities being killed for their weapons, and trucks full of goods being attacked to steal desirable merchandise they are carrying.

-Shortages are so chronic that crime has decreased because of them; since there is less cash in banks, as of 2019 there have been fewer bank robberies.
-There are fewer cars circulating due to the high price of imported parts, and guns for criminals are increasingly expensive, meaning that robbers have to kill authorities in order to get a weapon.
+Shortages were so chronic that crime decreased because of them; since there was less cash in banks, there were fewer bank robberies.
+There were fewer cars circulating due to the high price of imported parts, and guns for criminals were increasingly expensive, meaning that robbers needed to kill authorities in order to obtain a weapon.

 Housing

-Since the mid-2000s during Chávez's presidency, Venezuela has had a housing crisis.
+Beginning in the mid-2000s during Chávez's presidency, Venezuela experienced a housing crisis.
 In 2005, the Venezuelan Construction Chamber (CVC) estimated that there was a shortage of 1.6 million homes, with only 10,000 of 120,000 promised homes constructed by Chávez's government despite billions of dollars in investments.
 Poor Venezuelans attempted to construct homes on their own despite structural risks.

 By 2011, there was a housing shortage of 2 million homes, with nearly twenty prime developments being occupied by squatters following Chávez's call for the poor to occupy "unused land".
 Up to 2011, only 500,000 homes were constructed during the Chávez administration, with over two-thirds of the new housing developments being built by private companies; his government provided about the same amount of housing as previous administrations.
 Housing shortages were further exacerbated when private construction halted due to the fear of property expropriations and because of the government's inability to construct and provide housing.
 Urban theorist and author Mike Davis said in July 2011 to The Guardian, "Despite official rhetoric, the Bolivarianist regime has undertaken no serious redistribution of wealth in the cities and oil revenues pay for too many other programmes and subsidies to leave room for new housing construction."
 By 2012, a shortage of building materials also disrupted construction, with metal production at a 16-year low.
 By the end of Chávez's presidency in 2013, the number of Venezuelans in inadequate housing had grown to 3 million.

 Under the Maduro government, housing shortages continued to worsen.
 Maduro announced in 2014 that due to the shortage of steel, abandoned cars and other vehicles would be acquired by the government and melted to provide rebar for housing.
 In April 2014, Maduro ruled by decree that Venezuelans who owned three or more rental properties would be forced by the government to sell their rental units at a set price or they would face fines or have their property possessed by the government.
 By 2016, residents of government-provided housing, who were usually supporters of the government, began protesting due to the lack of utilities and food.